There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) analyse factors that enable or are barriers to the success and sustainability of health-related issues/programs; (2) develop skills of field observation, recording, questioning and analysis; (3) develop effective communication skills in a different cultural setting; and (4) recognise their limitations and how and when to access support.
+Students are able to (1) examine factors that enable or are barriers to the success and sustainability of health-related issues/programs; (2) apply skills of field observation, recording, questioning and analysis; (3) apply effective communication skills in a different cultural setting; and (4) identify their limitations and how and when to access support.

-- Indicative assessments in this unit are as follows: (1) pre-trip essay; (2) group fieldwork report and presentation; and (3) participation in fieldwork activities and tutorials, including reflections on cross-cultural communication and practice.
+Indicative assessments in this unit are as follows: (1) pre-trip assignment; (2) group fieldwork report and presentation; and (3) participation in fieldwork activities and tutorials, including reflections on cross-cultural communication and practice.
 Further information is available in the unit outline.

 - Unit Coordinator(s)